 The phenomenon of a sudden increase in the organic and inorganic nutrient supply in an aquatic environment is referred to as Eutrophication.
 These nutrients are basically nitrogen and phosphorous, and they favor overgrowth of algae and grazing bacteria, which then results in oxygen depletion.

 Types of Eutrophication:

 It is also termed as the natural aging of lakes or rivers.
-It is a natural process and takes about thousands of years.
+It is a natural process and takes thousands of years.

 Organic pollutants from man’s activities like effluents from the industries and homes can radically accelerate the aging process.
-Thus, this phenomenon is also called as anthropogenic or man-made eutrophication.
+Thus, this phenomenon is also called anthropogenic or man-made eutrophication.

 “To renew all the water in a lake may take up to a hundred years compared to a few days for the renewal of the water in a river.
 Therefore, lakes are more susceptible to pollution than a river.”